Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 ...And by being the most *insanely* fit and athletic ‘Back in the whole damn Clan, ‘cept for Daar.

 If Fiin couldn’t be the biggest and strongest, then he could damn well upstage ‘em all with skill and sheer, Keeda-crazy *conditioning.* It took lots of long and ridiculously intense training, but *balls* was it worth it in the end!
 He even looked good standing next to the Great Father!
 Of course, Daar was in ridiculously better shape than even Fiin, who was so much smaller in turn it was laughable; not a surprise, since Daar dwarfed *everyone,* even Kodiak and Warhorse.
-But still: that Fiin could stand next to a ‘Back like *that* and not feel embarrassed…even *proud…*
+But still: that Fiin could stand next to a ‘Back like *that* and not feel embarrassed... even *proud...*

 Being a Champion was all about was confidence, after all.
 If a leader was self-assured and assertive and purposeful, then those he led were, too.
 It was also about *dominance,* which he’d learned wasn’t necessarily about being the most biggest or the most meanest.
 It was mostly about *presence.* Intimidating his fellow ‘Backs was good for the ego of course, but more importantly, it was about earning and holding their trust.
 Presence only got a paw through the doorway on that count.
 The rest he had to earn by being worthy of it.